MillerlandyConsult/anfi-debug/readme.md

 ```

 - **Parameters:**
-  - `string $key`: The key of the cached variables you want to remove.
+  - `string $key`: The key of the cached variables to remove.

 - **Returns:**
   - `bool`: `true` if the key existed and was removed, `false` otherwise.